-Embedded within the UN Network on Migration Secretariat, the Fund Management Unit is housed at IOM's Headquarters in Geneva.
+Embedded within the UN Network on Migration Secretariat, the FMU is housed at IOM's Headquarters in Geneva.

-During the start-up phase of the Fund (2019-2021), the core cost of the Fund Management Unit is covered by IOM as a de facto contribution to the Fund.
+During the start-up phase of the Fund (2019-2021), the core cost of the FMU is covered by IOM as a de facto contribution to the Fund.
 While this arrangement is in place, the Steering Committee may decide to charge some additional costs (additional staffing or operational costs) to the Fund as direct costs.
-Upon the end of this temporary arrangement, the operating costs of the full Fund Management Unit will be charged to the Fund as direct costs.
+Upon the end of this temporary arrangement, the operating costs of the FMU will be charged to the Fund as direct costs gradually transferred to the Fund as direct costs.

-When charged as a direct cost to the Fund, the Fund Management Unit staffing structure will be adjusted by the Steering Committee as per needs and budget availability.
-In order to limit the cost of the Fund Management Unit and to maximize the synergies between the work of the Migration MPTF and the UN Network for Migration, the Fund Management Unit will benefit from the technical support of the Network Secretariat and, through it, from the expertise of other components of the Network.
-To further reinforce the Fund Management Unit without excessively drawing on resources, secondments from PUNOs or direct staffing support from Member States (such as JPOs) are encouraged, maintaining a premium on qualifications, experience and geographical and gender balance of staffing.
+When charged as a direct cost to the Fund, the FMU staffing structure will be adjusted by the Steering Committee as per needs and budget availability.
+In order to limit the cost of the FMU and to maximize the synergies between the work of the Migration MPTF and the UN Network on Migration, the FMU will benefit from the technical support of the Network Secretariat and, through it, from the expertise of other components of the Network.
+To further reinforce the FMU without excessively drawing on resources, secondments from PUNOs or direct staffing support from Member States (such as JPOs) are encouraged, maintaining a premium on qualifications, experience and geographical and gender balance of staffing.